Next Gen Ascend Early User Program

 ssh <username>@ascend-nextgen.osc.edu

-From there, you are connected to the Next Gen Ascend login node and have access to the compilers and other software development tools.
+From there, you are connected to the Next Gen Ascend login node and have access to the compilers and other software development tools on the RHEL 9 environment.
 You can run programs interactively or through batch requests.
-We use control groups on login nodes to keep the login nodes stable.
 Please use batch jobs for any compute-intensive or memory-intensive work.

 • OnDemand Method